nhsx/Mental-Health/19/index.md

 Our NHSX team working on Stream 1 embedded teams got together to share our learnings so far, as part of Stream 3 on how we scale this approach.

 What we did
-Recap on the problem statement and our aims
+-Recap on the problem statement and our aims
-Stuck the main research goals on the wall
+-Stuck the main research goals on the wall
-Swapped transcripts, highlighted and took notes from each transcript Stuck them on the wall and grouped them
+-Swapped transcripts, highlighted and took notes from each transcript -Stuck them on the wall and grouped them
-Discussed and wrote up key insights
+-Discussed and wrote up key insights
-Captured our observations so far (on working with trusts and scaling this approach) Completed a first draft of a capability maturity model (site A, site B and site C)
+-Captured our observations so far (on working with trusts and scaling this approach) -Completed a first draft of a capability maturity model (site A, site B and site C)

 This took a lot of time and was quite intense.
 For the next shared learning session, the user researchers are going to spend a bit of time prepping notes ready for the team to start grouping and theming!